Public health officials worry tear gas, pepper spray could contribute to coronavirus spread as Seattle protests continue

 “SPD remains committed to the mission of managing demonstrations and managing events where no crowd control tools need to be used, but we also must protect the life and the property of this great city,” Best said.

-U.S. military research showing increased risk of respiratory infections after exposure to tear gas has gained new attention with demonstrations across the nationover the death of George Floyd, a Black man who was killed last week by a white Minneapolis police officer.
+U.S. military research showing increased risk of respiratory infections after exposure to tear gas has gained new attention with demonstrations across the nation over the death of George Floyd, a Black man who was killed last week by a white Minneapolis police officer.

 “If you’re irritating the respiratory system and there is coronavirus in that system, it could cause someone to cough and that would lead to spread of those droplets,” said Allison Agwu, an associate professor of adult and pediatric infection diseases at Johns Hopkins School of Medicine.